deepzlk/ME-NET/README.md

 The implementation is based on PyTorch and has been evaluated on CIFAR-10, CIFAR-100, and Tiny-ImageNet datasets.

+This repository provides the complete implementation used in our paper, including backbone training, multi-exit network construction, intermediate classifier design, training, evaluation, and benchmarking.

+It also contains the code for reproducing all experimental results reported in the paper.

 ---

 # Project Structure